Thomas Jenkins Semmes: Biography

 He became a strong advocate of secession.
-He served in the Confederate Senate from 1862 to 1865.
+In 1862, he was elected Confederate States Senator from Louisiana, serving until 1865.
 He was a strong supporter and advocate of Louisiana troops, including the famed Louisiana Tigers, in which his brother Andrew served as a regimental surgeon.

-Semmes was a close adviser to Confederate President Jefferson Davis and during the war resided in Richmond less than a block away from the White House of the Confederacy.
-Semmes was credited with creating the motto for the Confederacy, "Deo vindice," which appears on the seal.
+Semmes was a close adviser to Confederate President Jefferson Davis.
+Due to the Union occupation of New Orleans in 1862, he resided in Richmond during the war, less than a block away from the White House of the Confederacy.
+Semmes was credited with creating the motto for the Confederacy, "Deo vindice" which appears on the seal.
 Senator Semmes, in proposing this motto, took pains to stress that the Confederacy had "deviated in the most emphatic manner from the spirit that presided over the construction of the Constitution of the United States, which is silent on the subject of the Deity", and he clearly expected this invocation to bring his side victory.

-Semmes' home in Federal-occupied New Orleans was commandeered by order of Maj.
-Gen. Benjamin Butler to quarter Union troops.
+Semmes' home in Federal-occupied New Orleans was commandeered by order of General Benjamin Butler to quarter Union troops.

-He later served as a member of the Louisiana Constitutional Conventions of 1879 and 1898.
-He served as the President of the American Bar 1886 -1887, returned to New Orleans to practice law.
-He became a professor of law at the University of Louisiana, which became Tulane University.
-Semmes was President of The Boston Club 1883-1892.
+After the war, Semmes resumed the practice of law in New Orleans.
+He became a professor of law at the University of Louisiana (now Tulane University).
+He served as a member of the Louisiana Constitutional Conventions of 1879 and 1898.
+In 1886-1887, he served as President of the American Bar Association.
+Semmes was president of The Boston Club (an exclusive social club) in 1883–1892.

 Personal life

 Semmes was married on January 8, 1850, in Montgomery, Alabama, to Myra Eulalia Knox and they had seven children.
-He continued to live in New Orleans and maintained a summer home in Warrenton, Virginia, which was built in 1873 located at 191 Culpeper Street.
+He continued to live in New Orleans, and also maintained a summer home at 191 Culpeper Street in Warrenton, Virginia, which was built in 1873.
 The home is known as "The Louisiana House."

-In 1900 a public school in New Orleans located at 1008 Jourdan Street was named for him.
-The building was sold to a non-profit and suffered significant damage in Katrina.
+In 1900 a public school at 1008 Jourdan Street in New Orleans was named for him.
+The building was sold to a non-profit and suffered significant damage in Hurricane Katrina.
 It continues to suffer from demolition by neglect.

 He died in New Orleans in 1899 and is interred in Metairie Cemetery.

 Family

 A first cousin was Raphael Semmes, captain of the CSS Alabama and later admiral.
-Raphael Semmes, son of Richard Thompson Semmes and Catherine Middleton Semmes, grew up with his cousin in Georgetown after Raphael’s parents died.
+Raphael Semmes, son of Richard Thompson Semmes and Catherine Middleton Semmes, grew up with his cousin in Georgetown after Raphael's parents died.

 Thomas Jenkins Semmes' sister, Cora Matilda Semmes Ives, was an American writer known for her pro-Confederate utopian novel The Princess of the Moon: A Confederate Fairy Story, published in 1869.